nanagajui/beskriva/replit.md

 ## Overview

 This is a Progressive Web App (PWA) that provides a unified dashboard for all Lemonfox.ai API services.
-The application offers a chat-centric interface for orchestrating Speech-to-Text (Whisper), Text-to-Speech, Image Generation (Stable Diffusion XL), and Chat (Llama) capabilities.
+The application offers a chat-centric interface for orchestrating Speech-to-Text (Whisper), Text-to-Speech, Image Generation (Stable Diffusion XL), and Chat (Llama) capabilities with advanced document processing workflows.
 It's designed to work offline-first with no backend dependency, storing all data locally in the browser.

+**Key Enhancement:** Content Processing Pipeline - Upload research PDFs, generate AI summaries, create podcast scripts for multiple speakers, produce TTS audio, and generate aligned cover images - all through conversational chat orchestration.

 ## System Architecture